Convergence Rates of First and Higher Order Dynamics for Solving Linear Ill-posed Problems: The Vanishing Viscosity Flow

 \begin{remark}[Comparison with literature] \autoref{eq:singular} has been investigated quite heavily in a more general context of non-smooth, convex functionals $\mathcal J$ and abstract ordinary differential equations of the form

-see for instance \cite{SuBoyCan16,AttChbPeyRed18,AttChbRia18,AujDos17_report,AujDosRon18_report,VasAujDos18_report}. \autoref{eqODE_general} corresponds to \autoref{eqODE} with $N=2$ and $a_1(t)=\frac bt$, $b>0$, for the particular energy functional $\mathcal{J}(x)=\frac{1}{2}\norm{Lx-y}^2$.
+see for instance \cite{SuBoyCan16,AttChbPeyRed18,AttChbRia18,AujDosRon19,ApiAujDos18}. \autoref{eqODE_general} corresponds to \autoref{eqODE} with $N=2$ and $a_1(t)=\frac b t$, $b>0$, for the particular energy functional $\mathcal{J}(x)=\frac{1}{2}\norm{L x-y}^2$.

 The authors prove optimality of \autoref{eqODE_general}, which, however, is a different term than in our paper: \begin{enumerate} \item In the above referenced paper optimality is considered with respect to all possible smooth and convex functionals $\mathcal{J}$, while in our work optimality is considered with respect to all possible variations of $y$ only.
-The papers \cite{SuBoyCan16,AujDos17_report,AujDosRon18_report,VasAujDos18_report} consider a finite dimensional setting where $\mathcal{J}$ maps a subset of a finite dimensional space $\R^d$ into the extended reals. \item The second difference in the optimality results is that we consider optimal convergence rate of $\xi(t)-\xdag$ for $t \to \infty$ and not of $\mathcal{J}(\xi(t)) \to \min_{x\in \mathcal X}\mathcal J(x)$, that is, we are considering rates in the domain of $L$, while in the referenced papers convergence in the image domain is considered.
-Consequently, we get rates for the residuum squared (which is the rate of $J(\xi(t))$ in the referenced papers), which are based on optimal rates (in the sense of this paper) for $\xi(t)-\xdag \to 0$.
+The papers \cite{SuBoyCan16,AujDosRon19,ApiAujDos18} consider a finite dimensional setting where $\mathcal{J}$ maps a subset of a finite dimensional space $\R^d$ into the extended reals.

+\item The second difference in the optimality results is that we consider primarily optimal convergence rate of $\xi(t)-\xdag$ for $t \to \infty$ and not of $\mathcal{J}(\xi(t)) \to \min_{x\in \mathcal X}\mathcal J(x)$, that is, we are considering rates in the domain of $L$, while in the referenced papers convergence in the image domain is considered.
+Consequently, we get rates for the residual squared (which is the rate of $J(\xi(t))$ in the referenced papers), which are based on optimal rates (in the sense of this paper) for $\xi(t)-\xdag \to 0$.
 The presented rates in the image domain are, however, not necessarily optimal. \end{enumerate}

-Nevertheless, it is very interesting to note that the two cases $b \geq 3$ and $0 < b < 3$, referred to as heavy and low friction cases, do not result in a different analysis in our paper, compared to, for instance, \cite{VasAujDos18_report}.
-This is of course not a contradiction, because we consider a different optimality terminology.
-In \cite{VasAujDos18_report} the rates $\mathcal{O}(t^{-2b/3})$ for $0 < b < 3$, $\mathcal O(t^{-2})$ for $b=3$, and $o(t^{-2})$ for $b>3$ have been found.
-In our setting we get even faster rates than the latter independent of $b$, see \autoref{thSingularConclusion}.
-We also note that the assumption there is that $\mathcal{J}$ is considered on a finite dimensional space $\R^d$ into the extended reals. \end{remark}
+Nevertheless, it is very interesting to note that the two cases $b \geq 3$ and $0 < b < 3$, referred to as heavy and low friction cases, do not result in a different analysis in our paper, compared to, for instance, \cite{ApiAujDos18}.
+This is of course not a contradiction, because we consider a different optimality terminology. \end{remark}